opensciencegrid/osgvo-docker-pilot/README.md

 5. Optional: add to the START expression with `GLIDEIN_Start_Extra`.
 This is useful to limit the pilot to only run certain jobs.

+In addition, you will be able to run more OSG jobs if you provide CVMFS.
+You can do this in two ways:

+1. Mount CVMFS on the host and bind-mount it into the container by adding `-v /cvmfs:/cvmfs`.
+   This is the preferred mechanism.
+2. Use cvmfsexec as described in [the cvmfsexec section below](#cvmfs-without-a-bind-mount-using-cvmfsexec).

 Example invocation utilizing a token for authentication:

 ```